Skip to content

 They added a simple feature: when someone asks that, the AI recommends the three most popular items.
 Revenue went up 9%.
 They didn't improve the AI at all—they just paid attention to what people actually wanted.

-Starting point: Basic RAG with standard embeddings.
+Month 1 - Baseline: Basic RAG with standard embeddings.
 Lawyers complained it "never found the right cases."
+We generated 200 test queries from their actual case law.
+Baseline accuracy: 63%.

 Pro tip: When something's not working, first ask: "Is this an inventory problem or a capabilities problem?"

-• Missing documents
+• Missing documents entirely

-• Gaps in coverage
+• Gaps in content coverage

-• Fix: Add more/better content
+• Fix: Add or update the missing content

-• Wrong search strategy
+• Wrong search strategy for the query type

-• Can't understand the query
+• Inability to understand query intent

 Who This Is For